hayeah/sike-react-course/buyshoes-commonjs/_index.md

 # CommonJS 介绍
 </cn>

-CommonJS is the module system adopted by NodeJS/NPM.
-It's probably the most popular module system, and enjoys the best tools support.
+CommonJS is the module system adopted by NodeJS.
+It's probably the most popular module system for JavaScript, and most tools ([Browserify](http://browserify.org), [Webpack](webpack.github.io), [TypeScript](http://www.typescriptlang.org/), [Flow](http://flowtype.org/), etc.) has builtin support for CommonJS.

 Don't confuse CommonJS with NPM, though.

 + CommonJS - Breaks a project into smaller modules.
 + NPM - Create and install packages, which may or may not use CommonJS.